rreusser/trains-and-trails/src/pages/index.md

 <span data-behavior="introduction"></span>

 Hi!
 I'm Ricky.
 This site presents a small collection of Bay Area trails I've run via public transportation.
-Roughly speaking, I've generally found that it takes about three times longer to hike a trail than to run, so if you use this as any sort of guide, bring plenty of water and be forewarned that they're relatively long routes!
+I've generally found that it takes roughly three times longer to hike a trail than to run, so if you use this as any sort of guide, plan ahead, bring plenty of water, and be forewarned that they're relatively long routes!

 |   |   |
 |:--|:--|